 Difference Between Isolator and Circuit Breaker:

 The answer is very simple.
-When a circuit breaker tripped in on load, no load or fault situation, then we cannot see the circuit breaker actually tripped or not.
+When a circuit breaker tripped in on the load, no-load or fault situation, then we cannot see the circuit breaker actually tripped or not.
 Because disconnection happened inside the circuit breaker.
 For this reason, we use a manual mechanical isolating system that we can confirm that load is removed from the system.

 Different Types of Isolator:

 Depending on system requirements isolator can be separated by these three types,

 According to the location of power system isolator can be divided as follows,

 - Bus Side Isolator: This type of Isolator stay connected with the main bus.

 - Line Side Isolator: This type of Isolator stay connected with the feeder in line side.

 - Transfer Bus Side Isolator: This Type of Isolator stay connected with the main bus of a transformer.